sandervenema/rabocsv2qif/README.md

 exposes a library, Rabobank, and an executable tool named `rabocsv2qif`.
 With the executable you can quickly create a timestamped QIF file from a Rabobank CSV file with transactions.
 The library exposes a method, `toQif`, that can be used to create QIF data in code.
-It simply takes a `String` and returns a `String`.
+It simply takes a `ByteString` and returns a `ByteString`.

 This is a package I wrote years ago, and recently have reworked a bit to make it build again.
-When I wrote this, I was still a beginner in Haskell, and I think the API (and performance) can be greatly improved if I used `ByteString` or `Data.Text` as the data types for the `toQif` function, instead of the problematic default `String` type.
+When I wrote this, I was still a beginner in Haskell, and used the basic `String` type.
+I've now (in version 2.0.0) updated the API to use the `ByteString` string type for better performance.

 ## Documentation